Abkeys20/tor-download-web/README.md

 --------------------
 This project is licensed under the MIT license.
 See the LICENSE file for more information.

+Some code is used or modified from:

+* CSSFlow by Thibaut Courouble, which is under the MIT license.
+See http://www.cssflow.com/mit-license for more information.

+* jQuery, which is under the MIT license.
+See https://jquery.org/license/ for more information.

-Some code is modified from CSSFlow, which is also under the MIT license.
-See the CSSFlow LICENSE file for more information.
+* html5shim by Remy Sharp, which is under the MIT license.
+See https://code.google.com/p/html5shim/ for more information.

-This project also uses CSS Browser Selector by Rafael Lima, which is under a Creative Commons Attribution 2.5 Generic License.
-Go to http://creativecommons.org/licenses/by/2.5/ for more information and visit the project at http://rafael.adm.br/css_browser_selector/.
+* CSS Browser Selector by Rafael Lima, which is under a Creative Commons Attribution 2.5 Generic License.
+See http://creativecommons.org/licenses/by/2.5/ for more information and visit the project at http://rafael.adm.br/css_browser_selector/.